MichaelMiller-/sec21/docs/api/arity.md

 [Header](include/sec21/arity.h)

-Count the number of argumentes of any given callable, including generic lambdas and generic function objects.
+Count the number of arguments of any given callable, including generic lambdas and generic function objects.

 ### Example
 ```c++